 On the way to St. Lucia, I was looking at our hotel website and was of course perusing photos of the restaurants, bars, and food.
 I saw a photo of the head chef, and he had links to two recipes – I assumed they were dishes served at one of the hotel restaurants.

-I sent myself both of these recipes via email, since I wouldn’t be doing any cooking while on vacation, but one thing really stood out to me.
+I sent myself both of these recipes via email, since I didn’t think I’d be cooking while on vacation, but one thing really stood out to me.
 In the ingredient list for a mahi-mahi dish was cocoa vinegar – and only 1/2 teaspoon at that.
 I was so intrigued.
 I’d never heard of such a vinegar.
-But I knew I’d be bringing it back with me!
-(I assumed that this was a product of St. Lucia.)
+But I knew I’d be bringing it back with me, thinking it was a product the hotel sold.

 Alas, there is no such product.
 I’m making this long story very short, but after attempting to ask store owners, waiters, and so forth, I finally figured out that it’s made by the chef at our hotel.
-No one else.
 And there’s no cocoa vinegar factory.

 At our last dinner at the hotel, the nice chef who had put up with me pestering him about this vinegar came swooping in with a little of his cocoa vinegar just for me!
 I tasted it with bread.
-It was just as I’d hoped – chocolatey, but not syrupy sweet.
-I’d really wished he’d bottled me up some for a fee, but I was still very honored that he’d remembered, especially because of our communication issues.
-It was a lovely experience.
+It was just as I’d hoped – chocolatey, but not sweet.
+I’d really wished he’d bottled me up some for a fee, but I was still very honored that he’d remembered, especially because of our communication issue.

 After returning home, I scoured the internet looking for cocoa vinegar recipes, but to no avail.
 There is a common chocolate balsamic vinegar that is used more for desserts, but no cocoa vinegar.
 So I figured out I’d try to figure this out on my own.
 I was determined.